ray-project/ray/doc/source/workflows/management.rst

 Recurring workflows
 -------------------

-Ray Workflow currently has no built-in job scheduler.
+Ray Workflows currently has no built-in job scheduler.
 You can however easily use any external job scheduler to interact with your Ray cluster (via :ref:`job submission <jobs-overview>` or :ref:`client connection
 <ray-client-ref>`)